PINTO0309/PINTO_model_zoo/425_Gold-YOLO-Body-Head-Hand/README.md

 # Note (Body + Head + Hand)
 Lightweight human detection model generated using a high-quality human dataset.
 I annotated all the data by myself.
 Extreme resistance to Blur and occlusion.
 In addition, the recognition rate at short, medium, and long distances has been greatly enhanced.
 The camera's resistance to darkness and halation has been greatly improved.

+Head does not mean Face.
+Thus, the entire head is detected rather than a narrow region of the face.
+This makes it possible to detect all 360° head orientations.

 - Dataset
   - COCO-Hand (14,667 Images, 66,903 labels, All re-annotated manually)
   - http://vision.cs.stonybrook.edu/~supreeth/COCO-Hand.zip